cubeta-io/cubeta-starter/readme.md

 organization, and ensure consistent response structures and data validations throughout your application.

 <hr>

-<h1 id="translations">Translations Handling</h1>

-As we mentioned before the corresponding type for the translatable columns is json . for now (the first version) our tools for the translations are a helper to get the translation from this column based on your choices and validation rule in addition a middleware that take the accept-language value from the request header and change the project locale according to it .

-<h4>`getTranslation(string $translationColumn, $locale = null): mixed` method : </h4>
-it returns the corresponding value for the provided locale if it is not provided then for the current locale and if there isn't a value corresponding to them, it returns the corresponding value for the default locale defined in the config file of the package and if there isn't a corresponding value for it, it returns a message informing you that there isn't .

-<h4>`AcceptedLanguagesMiddleware` middleware class</h4>
-to use this just put this line in your `$middlewareGroups` array in the `api` element : `\Cubeta\CubetaStarter\Middleware\AcceptedLanguagesMiddleware::class` in this way every received request will be checked for having an _accept-language_ header and change the project locale depending on it. in addition to that you will notice that the generated postman collection will have a `"locale"` variable which will be the default value of all the generated requests' locale you can set it in postman in the variables' section of the collection .

 <h1 id="file-handler-trait">FileHandler Trait</h1>
 remember when I told you that the BaseRepository handle your files columns automatically without the need